Gloria-21/weird_and_wonderful/README.md

 4. As a seller I want to be able to edit and delete my lot as well as see my bids.
 The user will be able also to edit and delete items from the lots created beforehand.

 ## Fixed bugs

+* Register.html wasn't registering the users into Mongo due to the button type not being correct.
+I changed it to submit and starting working
+## Unfixed bugs

 * I decided to use a start bootstrap template as the time that I had to develop this project was quite tight, however, I have found quite challeging the adaptation of that template to my project.
 I thought to create my own CSS to adapt my project to it, however, I found it was easier to add styling classes into the HTML and modify the CSS given by the template.
 Due to the difficulty to adapt the template the color palalette and the font before mentioned haven't been used in their entirety.